enzet/map-machine/CONTRIBUTING.md

 If you create new Python file, make sure you add `__author__ = "<first name> <second name>"` and `__email__ = "<author e-mail>"` string variables.

+### Commit message format ###

+The project uses commit messages that starts with a verb in infinitive form with first letter in uppercase, ends with a dot, and is not longer than 50 characters.
+E.g. `Add new icon.` or `Fix labels.`

+If some issues or pull requests are referenced, commit message should starts with prefix such as `PR #123: `, `Issue #42: `, or `Fix #13: ` with the next letter in lowercase.
+E.g. `PR #123: refactor elements.` or `Issue #42: add icon for natural=tree.`

 Suggest a tag to support
 ------------------------